GhostSquad57/Steam-Installer-for-Wheezy/README.md

 Question: Where can I find the source?

-Answer: The source is located in the folder steam-debian_1.0.0.36-5_all
+Answer: The folder with a .tar extension contains the sorce

 MEDIAFIRE DOWNLOAD LINK: http://www.mediafire.com/?h1cc1heaxtc7j